For more information on any of our Diabetes programs, call 914.666.1861

 The Center for Diabetes at Northern Westchester Hospital is dedicated to providing a wide range of services and programs for people with diabetes.

 In addition to supporting the needs of inpatients, the Center offers a comprehensive outpatient education program that focuses on meeting the individual needs of persons living with diabetes and their families.
 The Center also sponsors a monthly diabetes support group for adult patients.
+Search our list of NWH Events.

 Surgical weightloss for overweight or obese patients has been shown to treat type 2 diabetes.